-The information below describes and quantifies certain compensation that would have been paid to our Chief Executive Officer in the event of his termination of employment or a change in control, assuming such event was effective at February 3, 2024, the last day fiscal 2023, and based on fiscal 2023 compensation.
+The information below describes and quantifies certain compensation that would have been paid to our Chief Executive Officer in the event of his termination of employment or a change in control, assuming such event was effective at February 1, 2025, the last day of fiscal 2024, and based on fiscal 2024 compensation.

 BENEFITS AND PAYMENTS TERMINATION WITHOUT CAUSE OR RESIGNATION WITH GOOD REASON

 Severance pursuant to employment agreement (1) \$ 20,000,000

 Bonus (2) \$ -

-Intrinsic value of equity (3) \$ -
+Intrinsic value of equity (3) \$ 19,722,530

-Health coverage total benefits (4) \$ 36,380
+Health coverage total benefits (4) \$ 38,232

-Total \$ 20,036,380
+Total \$ 39,760,762

-(1) Payable over 24 months.

-(2) Corresponds to Mr. Friedman's annual bonus amount for fiscal 2023.

-- (3) Mr. Friedman holds certain performance-based option awards where the shares underlying the option are subject to selling restrictions and such selling restrictions will continue to lapse according to the performance terms for a period of one or two years, as applicable, following termination of employment.
-In the case of Mr. Friedman's 2020 Stock Option Award, in the event Mr. Friedman is terminated on February 3, 2024, the selling restrictions applicable to this award would lapse in full (assuming, in the case of the 2020 Stock Option Award, that the stock price performance targets set forth in the award are met within the one-year time period following such termination).
+- (1) Payable over 24 months. - (2) Corresponds to Mr. Friedman's annual bonus amount for fiscal 2024. - (3) Mr. Friedman holds certain performance-based option awards where the shares underlying the option are subject to selling restrictions and such selling restrictions will continue to lapse according to the performance terms for a period of one or two years, as applicable, following termination of employment.
+In the case of Mr. Friedman's 2020 Stock Option Award, in the event Mr. Friedman is terminated on February 1, 2025, the selling restrictions applicable to this award would lapse in full (assuming, in the case of the 2020 Stock Option Award, that the stock price performance targets set forth in the award are met within the one-year time period following such termination).
 The value shown is based upon the value of such options held by Mr. Friedman that he would receive if the stock price hurdles are achieved on such termination date.
-This value is presented as \$0 because the closing price of our common stock on February 2, 2024, the last trading day of fiscal 2023, of \$256.03 per share was less than the exercise price of \$385.30 per share for such options. - (4) Continuation of medical benefits for 24 months following the termination date, subject to his payment of applicable COBRA premiums at the same rate that would have been applied had he remained an executive officer of the Company, paid for by us to the same extent that we paid for his health insurance prior to termination.
+This value is based on the excess of \$419.11, the closing price of our common stock on January 31, 2025, the last trading day of fiscal 2024, over the exercise price of such options, multiplied by the number of shares that could be exercisable assuming that the selling restrictions lapsed on such termination date. - (4) Continuation of medical benefits for 24 months following the termination date, subject to his payment of applicable COBRA premiums at the same rate that would have been applied had he remained an executive officer of the Company, paid for by us to the same extent that we paid for his health insurance prior to termination.